 Unlike schools in large urban areas where the medical school/ medical center complex may be located within a few square blocks of real estate, many of the Texas Tech Health Sciences Center facilities and faculty are located throughout West Texas-an area encompassing approximately 135,000 square miles and 107 counties.
 The regional medical school concept complements the program of primary care with an emphasis in family practice training at TTUHSC.
-In a large urban medical center, primary and ambulant care may be only classroon concepts to medical students.
-At TTUHSC. students work and learn in actual primary health care delivery situations, in ambulatory clinical environments.
+In a large urban medical center, primary and ambulant care may be only classroom concepts to medical students.
+At TTUHSC, students work and learn in actual primary health care delivery situations in ambulatory clinical environments.

 In addition to affiliation agreements with selected health care institutions throughout the West Texas region, the School of Medicine has developed a Regional Academic Health Center (RAHC) system.
 The RAHCs are a part of the region's health education system along with affiliated health care institutions.
-There currently are three RAHCs in operation: Amarillo, El Paso and the main campus in Lubbock.
+There currently are four RAHCs in operation: Amarillo, El Paso, Odessa and the main campus in Lubbock.
 Junior/senior medical students may receive part of their training in the clinical environment of a RAHC outside of Lubbock.
-The RAHCs also conduct continuing education other allied health programs to serve West Texas not only today but also for tomorrow.
+The RAHCs also conduct continuing education programs for health professionals in their respective areas.

-physicians as junior members of the medical staff.
+The RAHCs are staffed and operated by the faculty of the School of Medicine, with resident physicians as junior members of the medical staff.